EVIDENTIARY VALUE OF EYEWITNESS TESTIMONY

 A witness can be defined as an individual who can provide information via oral or written depositions given in the court or otherwise.
 In a general sense, a witness is considered to be a person acting independently from factors like coercion, fraud or false means, as defined in Madhu Madhuranatha V. State of Karnataka.
 Thus, an eyewitness can be defined as the one who has directly witnessed the commission of the offence i.e. having a direct connection.

 In the Criminal Justice System, statements of an eyewitness play a significant role in ensuring the delivery of justice.
 The principles of Natural Justice make the fundamentals of truth and impartiality a vital consequence of justice.
 This in turn brings the significance of a third-party reporting the incidents of the crime.
 Nevertheless, the quality of such statements is presumed to be true and impartial as they are made under an oath.
 Furthermore, in the case of Vikas Kumar Roorkewal v.
-State of Uttarakhand & Ors.,
+State of Uttarakhand & Ors., The Supreme Court while observing and examining the role of witnesses in the criminal justice system, stated that witnesses play an integral role in the criminal justice system and taking legislative measures for the protection of witnesses, contributes towards conducting a fair trial.

 Therefore, in this article, the author has tried to examine the evidentiary value of the statements given by the eye-witnesses during the trial and the factors which affect the credibility of the same.